(And Other Reasons Your Email Isn’t Being Returned)

 It is reasonable to cut and paste some information, but at least take the time to customize the first few sentences and address the recipient by name.
 Also, let the person you are contacting know specifically why you are contacting them.
 What makes you think you are a good fit for what they do and why?
 Let’s just say you are looking to approach a blogger.
 Saying something like, “I just read your story on this other artist and I really like the way it was written.
 I thought that since you liked what they do you might appreciate my new single…” is much more likely to get a response than a press release about your new product addressed to no one in particular.

 2) Poor Presentation

 *As a side note, I’m easy to get a hold of.
-I am in the business of selling services so it is part of my job to be as reachable as possible.
+I am for hire so it is part of my job to be as reachable as possible.
 Also, it isn’t hard to tell from presentation who is taking their career and image seriously and who is not.
-If there are people out there who are having trouble getting a hold of me, then they can forget about ever getting a hold of people who are really difficult to contact cold like A&R people, Spotify editors, Music Supervisors and music journalists. *
+If there are people out there who are having trouble getting a hold of me, then they can forget about ever getting a hold of people who are really difficult to contact cold like A&R people, Spotify editors, Music Supervisors, and music journalists. *

 Another huge issue in presentation is spelling and grammar.
 Personally, I would be completely lost without spell check, but reaching out to a stranger for help and then sending them what appears to be a drunken text to a close friend isn’t a good idea.
 This all might sound silly, but I have found a huge correlation between the way people present themselves on email and how together their career is, and I respond to emails in order of the likelihood that I am dealing with someone who is serious (and willing to work).